Postdoctoral fellow in physics of life

 - Diplomas (Master and PhD degree or equivalent)

-- Research plan – description of current and past research and your vision about how your experience further the research project described above
+- Research plan – description of current and future research plans

 - Complete publication list